- Students / Parents

 - turn all cell phones and pagers off during class instruction, unless absolutely necessary, then please set to vibrate.
 Only critical calls should be answered, and should be outside of the classroom;

 - treat all participants and instructors professionally and with respect;

 Participants should understand that it is their responsibility to successfully complete a course portfolio and to become competent in the full scope of the specific PLTW curriculum, prior to instructing any students.

 Why should I participate in the PLTW program?

 If you are a new or experienced teacher of math, science, technology, or some other subject and are interested in participating in a professionally rewarding, stimulating, and dynamic new engineering/engineering technology program which is expanding rapidly, Project Lead The Way is for you.
 Consider the elements of the program: summer training at one of PLTW's National Training Centers; training and networking when you teach PLTW courses in the middle school or high school; access to the latest software programs in digital electronics, robotics, and manufacturing processes; a laptop computer, provided by your school, that meets PLTW specifications; and the ability to earn graduate credit at participating colleges/universities for the PLTW courses.

 How do meals work?

 Breakfast is included in the room price of the hotels.
-Lunches for Monday-Friday on will be provided on campus as part of the registration fee.
-Teachers will need to make their own arrangements for most evening meals and connecting weekend meals.
+Lunches for Monday-Friday will be provided on campus as part of the registration fee.
+Teachers will need to make their own arrangements for most evening meals.

 Where do I park?

-A parking pass for a lot near your classroom will be mailed to you, as well as directions for where to park.
-We will be asking that some of you double up since parking permits are limited this year.
+A parking pass for a lot near your classroom will be given/mailed to you, as well as directions for where to park.
 The permit MUST be displayed in your rear window.
 Most parking lots on campus are head-in parking only.